abhigyan24-ops/SolutionFinder/README.md

 ## 📖 The Story

-In 2020, **Abhigyan** was a Class 8 student who noticed that many of his classmates struggled to find joy in learning mathematics.
+In 2020, I was a Class 8 student who noticed that many of his classmates struggled to find joy in learning mathematics.
 As a passion project, he built the first version of Solution Finder — a website with live chat support, YouTube explainer videos, and custom JavaScript calculators to help students verify their homework answers instantly, without having to wait for the next day's class.

-Fast forward to 2024 — Abhigyan joined **BMS Institute of Technology** to pursue Computer Science Engineering.
+Fast forward to 2025 — I joined **BMS Institute of Technology** to pursue Computer Science Engineering.
 This repository is his effort to rebuild that childhood passion project using the modern tech stack he works with today, bringing the same helpful spirit to a far more polished product.

 ---